Skip to content

 About this course

-Don’t miss out: Government funding for Level 7 apprenticeships may change soon, so apply for our May 2025 cohort.
+Don't miss out: Government funding for Level 7 apprenticeships is changing from January 2026.
+Apply now for the September 2025 cohort.

 The Senior Leader Apprenticeship (SLA) is designed for specialists who want to or have moved into a managerial role and wish to propel their career.
 The apprenticeship offers the opportunity to consolidate your managerial and leadership experience so far to be able to work more effectively across functions.
 The apprenticeship is designed around two key themes of Leading with Purpose and Leading Agile Transformation.